gdiazbanuelos/GGPOPLUSR/README.md

 Discord: @Labryz#5752

-Looking for C++ devs that can hook ASM and/or navigate GGPO source.
+Looking for C++ devs that can hook and navigate x86 ASM and/or navigate GGPO source.

 Also looking for people like me who can take this game apart to try and understand what's going on under the hood.